 The adoption of total return accounting from 1 January 2018 generates funds to be released towards supplementing the costs of stipendiary ministry within the general fund.
-This, in turn, enables general funds to be transferred to a designated income fund for expenditure in relation to the Common Vision strategy.
+This, in turn, enables general funds to be transferred to a designated income fund for expenditure, other than stipendiary costs, in relation to the Common Vision strategy.